rodolphe37/cra-template-github-my-profile/template/README.md

 ### Customization of the application

+#### New - Now you can personalize your app with automatic shell script personalization

+#### If you dont want to use this script follw this step!

 **Rename the env.local.example file at the root of application to .env.local only and put your own values** :smirk: :